superfoods articles

 Blueberries

 The term “superfood” gets thrown around a lot, usually by the media or somebody selling something.
-(Or in my column, but we’ll get to that in a second)
+But more often than not it sends the wrong message about healthy eating, and only serves to fuel the fire of nutritionism.

 Superfood refers to an edible plant (e.g. blueberries) or animal (e.g. salmon) that contains high levels of a particular nutrient (antioxidants! omega-3s!) that can supposedly help with a certain health issue.
 When something gets labeled as a superfood, most of us will automatically assume that it is extra super duper healthy and we should go out of our way to eat more of it.
 Not that we will, but maybe we’ll try to try and eat more.